TNTErick/ollama-voice/README.md

 And the shell output will contain the link to which you can open the web-app.

 # Known Issues

-- While it is still speaking, you enter another prompt, but it will show up as 'undefined'.
+- It seems that the model response is from another thread each time.